-Like Robert McGinnis, Bennett painted covers for pulp fiction works for many years, becoming a giant in the book cover illustration industry.
+Like Robert McGinnis, Robert Maguire, Elaine Duillo, and many other artists of his time, Bennett painted covers for pulp fiction works for years.
+He would become a giant in the book cover illustration industry.

 Bennett illustrated the first paperback edition of Mario Puzo’s The Godfather.
 In total, he designed over 1,000 book covers.

 Harry Bennett had a long career creating covers for Simon and Schuster, particularly their Pocket Books division.
-He also illustrated covers for the Richard Gallen series, the Tapestry Historical romance line, and Silhouette books.
-He also painted covers for Avon and other big romance publishers.
+He also illustrated covers for book producer Richard Gallen, the Tapestry Historical romance line, and Silhouette category romances.

 Although his work inspired many other artists, Bennett’s has often been confused with that of H. Tom Hall.
 While their styles are similar, a keen eye needs only to look at the faces of the male models to spot the difference.
 Of his style, Bennet’s son Tom said: